How to Tell if your Craft Business Has Too Many Products

 “Am I making too many types of products?”

-Although I can’t answer that question for you without gathering information on your revenue, profits, return on investment, etc. I can help you come to a conclusion.
+Although I can’t answer that question for you without gathering information on your revenue, profits, return on investment, etc. I can help you conclude.

 *It’s important to know that there really isn’t a “right number” of products to offer.
 There’s a right number for your business and that number may be higher or lower than what other businesses offer or what I suggest.